rakibul-wdp/minimal-library-management-system/README.md

-# The 3 pillars of Redux
+# What is React-Redux?

-- store, action, dispatch
+- for better development